 Treatment for Gastrointestinal Fistula

-Treatment for a gastrointestinal fistula is mainly dependent on its severity & location.
+Gastrointestinal fistula treatment is mainly dependent on its severity & location.
 The right treatment could take weeks or even months to cure the condition.
 Your doctor will assess your fistula thoroughly to decide the likelihood of it closing on its own.
 Fistulae which are small and uninfected mostly close without any treatment.
 Fistulae situated in the colon take 30-40 days to close while those in the small intestine take 40-50 days.
 Treatments include:

-- Surgical intervention: If you have sepsis, your doctor will suggest you to undergo surgery to repair the areas of drainage.
-Fistulae can be surgically closed if three to six months of treatment do not make you better.
+- Gastrointestinal fistula surgical intervention: If you have sepsis, your doctor will suggest you to undergo surgery to repair the areas of drainage.
+Gastrointestinal fistula surgery is usually performed if three to six months of treatment do not make you better.
 Surgeries can be done via special drains, negative pressure therapy systems etc. to help the fistula drain out while healing.
 The negative pressure system makes the use of a vacuum to drain the excess fluid and improve blood flow to the area.
 Even endoscopic techniques may be used to glue or close the leaking parts of the fistula.

 - Medications: When there is food in the gut, there is additional secretion of gastric juices which will prevent the patient from getting enough nutrients.
 So, alongside surgery, medicines and nutrients are given to help the body heal.
 Nutrients may be administered intravenously or medications like scopolamine, protein pump inhibitors, Pepcid or loperamide are prescribed to decrease the amount of fluid in the gut.